jacobcons/code-challenges/README.md

    The modulus operator is also useful for checking if one number divides evenly into another.
 For instance, `35 % 7` equals `0`, which tells us that 7 divides 35 perfectly with no remainder.
 If the result of `a % b` is `0`, it indicates that `b` is a divisor of `a`.
 More examples include `12 % 4 = 0` (4 divides 12 evenly) and `20 % 5 = 0` (5 divides 20 evenly).

 3. **Working with Repeating Sequences**:
    The modulus operator is particularly handy when dealing with repeating sequences.
 Imagine you have a repeating string like `"abcd"` that goes on infinitely: `"abcdabcdabcd..."`.
-If you want to find the character at any given position in this sequence, you can use the modulus operator.
-For example:
+Assume it's 0 indexed so "a" is in the 0th position, "b" in the 1st and so on.
+If you want to find the character at an arbitrary index, the key insight is that if you start at some index say 0, for every lot of 4 you go forward you'll end up at the same character in the sequence e.g. start at index 0 "a" => for every lot of 4 you add you'll still be at "a", start at index 1 "b" => for every lot of 4 you go add you'll still be at "b" etc... so given at arbitrary index say 21, this can be expressed as a multiple of 4 add its remainder 21=5\*4 + 1 => start at index 1 "b" and go forward 5 lots of 4 (which has no affect) and hence you remain at character "b".
+Hence you just need to calculate position % 4 as this will shove as many 4s in as possible and give you what's left (the starting index) i.e. pos % 4 == 0 => "a", pos % 4 == 1 => "b", pos % 4 == 2 => "c", pos % 4 == 3 => "d"

    - To find the character at position `n`, calculate `n % 4`.
 The result will tell you where you are in the sequence because it tells how many extra are left after fitting as many chunks of 4 "abcd" into n
-     - If `n % 4 = 0`, the character is `d` (the repeating sequence "abcd" fits into `n` exactly).
+     - If `n % 4 = 0`, the character is `a` (the repeating sequence "abcd" fits into `n` exactly).
-     - If `n % 4 = 1`, the character is `a` (the repeating sequence "abcd" fits into `n` with 1 extra left over).
+     - If `n % 4 = 1`, the character is `b` (the repeating sequence "abcd" fits into `n` with 1 extra left over)
-     - If `n % 4 = 2`, the character is `b`.
+     - If `n % 4 = 2`, the character is `c`.
-     - If `n % 4 = 3`, the character is `c`.
+     - If `n % 4 = 3`, the character is `d`.

-   This approach can be applied to any repeating pattern, allowing you to easily determine the value at any arbitrary position in the sequence.

-In summary, whenever you encounter problems involving cycles, patterns, or repetition, the modulus operator is a powerful tool to simplify your calculations and determine the position within the cycle.
+   So the key is that when have you a repeating sequence, a given `position` can be expressed as `starting point + length_of_repetition * n` which indicates still being at the starting point, hence calculating `position % length_of_repetition` will give you that initial `starting point`.

 ### Exercise 1: Divisibility Check